cyberd: Computing the knowledge from web3

 This is sure not the exhaustive list of possible applications but very exciting, though.

-Our approach to the economics of consensus computer is that agents buy an amount of RAM, CPU, and GPU as they want to execute programs.
-OpenCypher or GraphQL like language can be provided to explore the semantics of the knowledge graph.
-The following list is simple programs we can envision that can be built on top of simple relevance machine with the support of onchain WASM-like VM.
+Our approach to the economics of consensus computer is that users buy an amount of RAM, CPU, and GPU as they want to execute programs.
+OpenCypher or GraphQL like language can be provided to explore semantics of the knowledge graph.
+The following list is simple programs we can envision that can be built on top of simple relevance machine.

 Self prediction.
 A consensus computer can continuously build a knowledge graph by itself predicting the existence of cyberlinks and applying these predictions to a state of itself.
 Hence a consensus computer can participate in the economic consensus of the cyber protocol.